epolisensky/VLITE/vdp/docs/source/instructions.rst

 Adding a New Radio Catalog
 --------------------------
-Adding a new catalog of radio sources to be used for cross-matching against VLITE sources will require editing the ``skycatalog.catalogio`` and ``skycatalog.skycatdb`` modules.
-Properties of each catalog source are read in and stored as attributes of objects from the ``skycatalog.CatalogSource()`` class.
-These objects and their attributes are written to a text file which is then read and bulk inserted into the database as a new table in the "skycat" schema.
+Adding a new catalog of radio sources to be used for cross-matching against VLITE sources will require editing the ``radiocatalogs.catalogio`` and ``radiocatalogs.radcatdb`` modules.
+Properties of each catalog source are read in and stored as attributes of objects from the ``radiocatalogs.catalogio.CatalogSource()`` class.
+These objects and their attributes are written to a text file which is then read and bulk inserted into the database as a new table in the "radcat" schema.
 Follow the instructions below to add or update a catalog.

-1. If adding a new catalog, create a new entry for it in the catalog dictionary at the top of the ``skycatalog.catalogio`` module.
+1. If adding a new catalog, create a new entry for it in the catalog dictionary at the top of the ``radiocatalogs.catalogio`` module.
 Add the name of the catalog as a new key and a dictionary as its value which contains the key 'id' and a new id number value.
 The catalog name must be in all lowercase,